George Song

 const reset = () => setCount(initialValue);

-What if we want to add an undo function, so we can get back the previous counts?
-One way is to keep track of the count history.
-Instead of just keeping track of the latest count, our state now looks like:
+What if we want to add an undo function to retrieve previous counts?
+One way to do this is to track the count history.
+Instead of only tracking the latest count, our state object now looks like this:

 const initialState = { count: 0, history: [] };